How to use TinEye to search for an image

 • Newest: Shows images most recently found by TinEye first.

-5. Filtering by stock photo, other image collections, and by domain
+5. Filtering by stock results

-Limiting the results to only those found in collections reduces the number of results you see.
-We have the option to view results from individual collections, like NASA or Wikimedia.
 For more on stock photography filtering, jump to the section “Finding and using stock photography” below.

-Filtering by domain
+6. Filtering by domain

-6. Comparing your search image with TinEye results
+7. Comparing your search image with TinEye results

-7. Working with TinEye search results
+8. Working with TinEye search results

 Here are some examples of common uses for TinEye search results: